Theatre Arts Classes Fall 2025

 Both levels required for the Makeup Certificate.
 Elective on the Costuming Certificate.

-Requires a corequisite of THAR 25.4 or THAR 25 working on 1-2 productions this spring.
+Requires a corequisite of THAR 25.4 or THAR 25 working on 1-2 productions this fall.

 This section meets in person in Burbank room 117 Makeup Lab.